max-mapper/get-dat/markdown/04-working-with-files.md

 picture-tube /pictures/bob.png
 ```

+(if you don't have picture-tube you can `npm install -g picture-tube` and use any png on your computer)

 What a good looking gentleman.
 Now let's attach it to the dataset we created
 in the previous exercise, containing bob's data: